Pierre-Ambroise Bosse: Career

 On 8 August 2017, he won the men's 800 m at the IAAF World Championships in London in a time of 1:44.67.
 With the absence of David Rudisha due to injury the 800 m final was relatively wide open.
 However, with Bosse not having run close to the world lead, and having to start his season late due to injury he was not considered a favorite.
 The final went out at a moderate pace with the leader Brandon McBride passing through 400 m in 50.76.
 While Kipyegon Bett and Nijel Amos battled each other as they took the lead, Bosse ran a clear path around the outside to take the lead going into the final turn.
 He emerged from the turn with a three-metre lead on the battle and neither could muster a challenge.
 His final challengers were Adam Kszczot and Kyle Langford, making a late run from the back of the pack, but Bosse was too far ahead to see the challengers.
 He looked at the scoreboard, pointing at himself in disbelief.

+Bosse announced his retirement from the sport in December 2023, following a string of injuries.